 No, nothing to do with flying, this is the position at which you are starting to commit to the overtaking manoeuvre.

-• You’ve checked that it’s safe to proceed, so indicate right at this time to let other road users know that you intend to overtake.
+• You’ve checked that it’s safe to proceed, so now is the time to indicate right in order to let other road users know that you intend to overtake.

 • Accelerate smoothly but firmly; at this point there is still time to cancel the overtake if you see something that could present a hazard.